theohuang/snipR-Simulations/README.md

 1. To replicate the simulation results for the first type, run "Sim_Effect_a01.R" (allele frequency of 0.1) or "Sim_Effect_a001.R" (allele frequency of 0.01).
 The results are in "Res_Sim_Effect_a01.RData" and "Res_Sim_Effect_a001.RData", respectively.
 2. To replicate the simulation results for the second type, run "sim_Dup.R".
 This file was created to run on the Harvard FAS Research Computing cluster, and may have to be altered to replicate the results on your local machine.
 The results are in the "Sim_Param_Results" subfolder.
 "Sim_Param_Analysis.R" obtains performance metrics based on the results.

+All code is written by either Theodore Huang or Matthew Ploenzke.